RAF Steeple Morden

-Lockheed F-4-1-LO Lightning Serial 41-2135 of the 3d Photo Recon Group.
-This aircraft crashed on 23 October 1942.

 Royal Air Force Steeple Morden or more simply RAF Steeple Morden is a former Royal Air Force station located 3.5 mi west of Royston, Hertfordshire, England.

 History

 RAF Bomber Command use

 Between 1940 and September 1942, Steeple Morden was a grass satellite dispersal airfield used by No. 11 Operational Training Unit of RAF Bomber Command flying Vickers Wellingtons from RAF Bassingbourn.

 During this time No. 3 (Coastal) Operational Training Unit RAF (OTU) also used the airfield.

 USAAF use

 When the airfield was turned over for American use, Steeple Morden was assigned USAAF designation Station 122.
 Hard-surface runways were laid down, along with concrete hardstands and a permanent T-2 hangar.